mrjacobson/ippp-final-project/README.md

 significant relationship.
 It seems possible that the best explanation for park area and placement are purely geographic, rather than related to the demographical composition of an area.
+## Analysis and code
+Our code can be found in the [Final Project](https://github.com/mrjacobson/ippp-final-project/blob/master/Final%20Project.ipynb) notebook.